sagar124987/Vitual-Painter/README.md

 # Vitual-Painter
-A virtual painter using OpenCV, programmed in C++
+## A virtual painter using OpenCV, programmed in C++
+There is a .cpp file attached with this repository which contains the source code for this project.